 • Drinking water from SqCWD and CWD municipal wells was tested according to Title 22 requirements.
-In Water Year 2009, raw groundwater pumped by SqCWD from the Purisima Formation met all water quality standards except for iron, manganese, color and turbidity.
+In Water Year 2010, raw groundwater pumped by SqCWD from the Purisima Formation met all water quality standards except for iron, manganese, color and turbidity.
 Raw groundwater from the Purisima Formation was treated to meet water quality standards for these constituents; all delivered water met drinking water standards.
-In Water Year 2009, groundwater pumped by SqCWD from the Aromas Red Sands met all drinking water standards, thereby meeting the basin management objective for the Aromas Red Sands aquifer.
+In Water Year 2010, groundwater pumped by SqCWD from the Aromas Red Sands met all drinking water standards, thereby meeting the basin management objective for the Aromas Red Sands aquifer.
 Water delivered by CWD from its Purisima Formation and Aromas Red Sands sources met all drinking water standards.

 - Groundwater from SqCWD monitoring wells was tested regularly for indications of seawater intrusion.
-No new intrusion was detected in monitoring wells that were previously un-impacted. - Groundwater at two City of Santa Cruz monitoring wells have TDS and chloride concentrations that suggest seawater intrusion. - Testing at SqCWD's Sells well showed concentrations at or just under the maximum contaminant limit for nitrates.
+TDS and chloride concentrations in Aromas monitoring wells show long term seawater intrusion.
+No new intrusion was detected in monitoring wells that were previously unimpacted. - Groundwater at two City of Santa Cruz monitoring wells have TDS and chloride concentrations that suggest seawater intrusion. - Testing at SqCWD's Sells well showed concentrations at or just under the maximum contaminant limit for nitrates.
 The Sells well was taken out of service in April 2009.
+Concentrations from the offline well continued to be above the maximum contaminant limit in 2010.